glouw/andvaranaut/README.md

 # Source Code Tips

-* Headers provide a typede.
+* Headers provide a typedef.
 Associated source file provides functionality for the typedef.

 * The first type of a function signifies the function's header and source file typedef.